KanzaTahreem/Leaderboard/README.md

 ### Setup

-To get a local copy, run the fllowing command.
+To get a local copy, follow the steps below:

+1. Open your terminal
+2. Navigate to the directory where you want to clone the project.
+3. Clone the project using `git clone` or directly by running the following command

-- `git clone git@github.com:KanzaTahreem/Webpack-Template.git`
+   `git clone git@github.com:KanzaTahreem/Webpack-Template.git`

+4. Open your editor and follow the steps mentioned below

 ### Install